jimmyjunior406/Outcomes-JobTracker/README.md

 <h3> I want to add more to this.
 Make it look better and neater and more useful

 <h1>Challenges
 <h3> Syntax, Syntax, Syntax....
 Way too many small errors stopped me from getting ahead in a timely manner.
-I had slowed down my typing and paid more attention to what I was trying to do, I could have possibly saved myself over five hours of troubleshooting.
+If I had slowed down my typing and paid more attention to what I was trying to do, I could have possibly saved myself over five hours of troubleshooting.